 Our elected District Attorney, Vern Pierson, has expanded the El Dorado County District Attorney's Office proactive and aggressive Insurance Fraud Program.
-In August 2012, Assistant District Attorney James Clinchard, who has over fourteen (14) years' experience as an attorney in both the civil and criminal arena, was assigned oversee the Special Prosecutions Unit, which includes his supervision of the Automobile Insurance Fraud Program.
-Mr. Clinchard has extensive experience in major and complex fraud prosecutions.
-Deputy District Attorney Gloria Mas, an attorney with twenty-five (25) years' experience as a prosecutor, who was previously assigned to handle about 1⁄2 of the auto fraud cases, has now been assigned to prosecute all of the auto cases in the County (with the exception of an occasional South Lake Tahoe case which will be prosecuted by Robert Priscaro - a prosecutor with over 15 years' experience.)
-Our office has been able to improve and maintain consistency in case filings and dispositions, as well as handle a greater number of cases.
-Finally, our program continues with an experienced criminal investigator, Michael Franzen, with more than twenty (20) years in law enforcement.
+Assistant District Attorney James Clinchard continues as the supervisor of the Special Prosecutions Unit which includes the Automobile Insurance Fraud Program.
+Mr. Clinchard, has over fifteen (15) years' experience as an attorney in both the civil and criminal area and has extensive experience in major and complex fraud prosecutions.
+Deputy District Attorney Gloria Mas transitioned out of the District Attorney's office early in this grant year.
+Deputy District Attorney Jodie Jensen, an attorney with over ten (10) years' experience, is now assigned to handle all auto cases in the County.
+Our office has maintained consistency in case filings and dispositions, as well as increasing the number of cases.
+Finally, our program has transitioned to a new investigator with, Clayton Steacker, with more than twenty (20) years in law enforcement investigations experience.

-1. What areas of your operation were successful and why?
+1. What areas of your automobile insurance fraud operation were successful and why?

 The El Dorado County District Attorney's Office has been operating under this grant for several years under the direction of our elected District Attorney, Vern Pierson.
-Auto Fraud cases are now part of the Special Prosecutions Unit, which handles various forms of fraud, financial abuse, and public corruption.
-Factors which have shown to be very successful in the investigation of auto crimes are the involvement of our investigator, the assigned prosecutor and often the Unit Supervisor at the onset of the review process and the continued vertical prosecution of cases.
-This often includes a monthly Unit meeting discuss any ongoing case issues or problems, and generally to stay on track with grant requirements.
-Additionally, the early collaboration with other agencies has proven productive in the investigative and prosecution of auto cases.
-We have been successfully in increasing orders of restitution and obtained more severe punishment due to more advanced criminals committing auto theft crimes.
+Auto Fraud cases are a part of the Special Prosecutions Unit, which handles various forms of fraud, financial abuse, and public corruption.
+Factors which have shown to be very successful in the investigation of auto crimes are the involvement of an investigator, the assigned prosecutor and often the Unit Supervisor at the onset of the review process and the continued vertical prosecution of cases.
+This often includes a monthly Unit meeting to discuss any ongoing case issues or problems, and generally to stay on track with grant requirements.
+Additionally, the early collaboration with other agencies has proven productive in the investigation and prosecution of auto cases.
+We have been successful in increasing orders of restitution and obtaining more severe punishment due to criminals with a more extensive criminal history committing auto theft crimes which more and more often also include 1st degree burglary charges (a strike offense).

-Before the auto fraud unit was created, auto fraud cases were received by our office by outside agencies.
-They were reviewed by varying Deputy District Attorneys and an investigator would only become involved if follow up was required.
-Presently, with the assigned Deputy District Attorney and District Attorney Investigator now working together from the onset of the case, there is a streamlined process that allows for greater communication and collaboration throughout the investigation and prosecution.
+Before the Special Prosecutions unit was created, auto fraud cases were received by our office by outside agencies and reviewed by varying Deputy District Attorneys.
+A District Attorney Investigator would only become involved if follow up was required.
+Presently, with the assigned Deputy District Attorney and District Attorney Investigator now working together from the onset of the case, the process is streamlined and that allows for greater communication and collaboration throughout the investigation and prosecution.